vuestorefront/vue-storefront/packages/core/docs/performance/optimizing-images.md

 If you want to load resources other than images lazily, check out the [vue-lazyload](https://www.npmjs.com/package/vue-lazyload) package.

-## Scale images on the server, not browser
+## Scale images on the server, not browser :orange_book:

 Don't download big images to scale them down in the browser because it results in downloading data and processing that you could have avoided.
 Instead, use a tool or service that creates multiple versions of the same image server-side and serves the appropriate one depending on the size.